Toggle: English / Spanish

 - You have recently traveled to a foreign country and developed diarrhea

-- Your child has been vomiting for more than 12 hours (in a newborn under 3 months you should call as soon as vomiting or diarrhea begin
+- Been vomiting for more than 12 hours (in a newborn under 3 months, you should call as soon as vomiting or diarrhea begin)

 Learning how to prevent food poisoning can reduce the risk of this infection.

 - Proper food handling and storage can help reduce the risk.
 Good handwashing when handling eggs, poultry, and other foods is important.

 - If you own a reptile, wear gloves when handling the animal or its feces because salmonella can easily pass to humans.

 DuPont HL.
 Approach to the patient with suspected enteric infection.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 291.

 Giannella RA.
 Infectious enteritis and proctocolitis and bacterial food poisoning.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 107.

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 142.